Idaho four seasons landscape with month-by-month pest calendar overlay for Treasure Valley homeowners

 Warning

-October is your last chance for effective exclusion.
+October is your last shot at effective exclusion.
 Pests entering now become permanent winter residents.
-Seal all gaps larger than 1/4 inch.
+Seal every gap larger than 1/4 inch and read our fall pest invasion guide for the full checklist.

 • Rodents - Aggressive shelter-seeking before freeze